Washington Street (Boston)

 Washington Street is a street originating in downtown Boston, Massachusetts, which extends southwestward to the Massachusetts–Rhode Island state line.
 The majority of its length outside of the city was built as the Norfolk and Bristol Turnpike in the early 19th century.
-It is the longest street in Boston and remains one of the longest streets in the Commonwealth of Massachusetts.
+It is the longest street in Boston and remains one of the longest streets in Massachusetts.
 Due to various municipal annexations with the city of Boston, the name Washington Street now exists six or more times within the jurisdiction(s) of the City of Boston.

-The street's great age in the city of Boston has given rise to a phenomenon whereby intersecting streets have different names on either side of Washington Street.
+Some intersecting streets have different names on either side of Washington Street.

 History

 Orange Street, the original name for part of Washington Street, carried southbound traffic out of Boston, delivering it to the short causeway behind the fort on the mainland.